Amber has danced through life. Literally.

 Beyond Broadway, Amber’s credits include Wes Craven’s My Soul to Take, Netflix’s The Politician, HBO’s Show Me a Hero, NBC’s The Mysteries of Laura, Investigation Discovery’s Momsters, Working Out the Kinks, The Best Little Whorehouse in Texas, They’re Playing Our Song, Nothing Like a Dame, The Seven, Damn Yankees, ABK for Life, and Dreamgirls.
 She also performed during the ceremonies of the centennial Olympic Games, with Soweto Street Beat and the African Cultural Dance Company of Atlanta, and at Carnegie Hall with The New York Pops.

-Amber translates complex ideas into accessible and appealing communications.
+Amber translates complex ideas into accessible and compelling communications.

-Amber leverages storytelling to develop reputation-building communications strategies and has extensive experience in content development, creative direction, and media relations.
+Amber leverages storytelling to develop reputation-building communications strategies and has extensive experience in content development and curation, creative direction, and media relations.
 She has a knack for crafting annual reports, helming website overhauls, and producing short films for fundraisers.

-Today, she is executive director of strategic communications for the Data Science Institute at Columbia University (check out that website overhaul!).
-She previously served as a director of communications in the State University of New York system, public relations specialist for Rutgers University, beauty and accessories editor of UPTOWN, and content producer for syndicated advice columnist Harriette Cole.
+Today, she is managing editor for research publishing at Microsoft.
+She previously served as executive director of strategic communications for the Data Science Institute at Columbia University, a director of communications in the State University of New York system, public relations specialist for Rutgers University, beauty and accessories editor of UPTOWN, and content producer for syndicated advice columnist Harriette Cole.

 Amber grew up entering essay contests (for fun!) and graduated from Howard University with a B.A. in journalism summa cum laude with a 4.0 cumulative GPA (#nerdlife).
 Her undergraduate studies were augmented by experiences as Lionel C. Chapman Fellow for ABC News Nightline and Patricia Roberts Harris Public Affairs Fellow in the office of Congressman John Lewis.